psriram2/mnistevensodds/README.md

 ## Acknowledgements

- - https://jimut123.github.io/ for providing a simple but well perfoming CNN architecture for MNIST
+ - https://jimut123.github.io/ for providing a simple but well performing CNN architecture for MNIST